webplatform/docs/tutorials/css-regions/index.md

 is ordinarily inherited by child elements does not apply to content that flows into the region from elsewhere in the document.
 The content's styling is still determined by standard CSS cascading and inheritance.
-So the following CSS does 'not' work, and cannot be used as an alternative to the [[css/atrules/@region|'''@region''']]
+So the following CSS does ''not'' work, and cannot be used as an alternative to the [[css/atrules/@region|'''@region''']]
 rule: